The statues in the jungle set are modeled after the board game pieces in the original Jumanji (1995).

 The football player's nickname, "Fridge," is a nod to American football player William Perry, who was known as "The Refrigerator," or "The Fridge."

-The game Spencer was shown playing in his bedroom at the beginning of the movie was Street Fighter V.
+The game Spencer is shown playing in his bedroom at the beginning of the movie is Street Fighter V (2016).

 The original children's book "Jumanji" by Chris Van Allsburg was published in 1981.